Jana is a frugal DIY addict who is always testing fitness and work-from-home ideas as well as natural health tips for

 2. Gather Memories in a Book

 When clutter has memories for you, one can feel like you are throwing away the good experiences along with that old movie ticket or Uncle Bob's thousand letters.
-However, if you don't want to keep such items because they take up space, then a book can guard those rainbow moments.
+A book can guard those rainbow moments.

 Instead of having numerous unwanted objects, why not collect the attached memories in a journal?
 Take your time to reflect on each item, then capture its story on paper.
-Make the tale as long or as short as it needs to be.
-Either way, memories come to their own natural end.
-One notebook should be enough but even should you complete several, they'll still occupy less space in your home.
-Again, once you are done, let the item go.
+Make the tale as long or as short as you want.
+Once you are done, let the item go.
 Whenever you feel like revisiting a good memory, make a hot brew and read through the journal.

 3. Find a Good Home

-Decluttering doesn't mean everything must get thrown away.
-An unwanted but valuable item could be put up for sale, and those without financial clout can be given away.
+Decluttering doesn't mean everything must go into the trash.
+You can sell an unwanted but valuable item or gift them to somebody.
 Take Uncle Bob's crate of letters.
 You don't want to throw them in the trash, and financially, they're worthless.
 Nobody will buy the collection and keep it safe.
 But what about Uncle Bob's children or siblings?
 The chances are that one of them would love to have letters written by their lost father and brother.

 4. Treat Yourself Like a Dog